CloudFerro/CFmapserver/README.md

 | `autoscaling.minReplicas`  | Min # of MapServer instances (if autoscaling is enabled)                                             | 1 |
 | `autoscaling.maxReplicas`  | Max # of MapServer instances (if autoscaling is enabled)                                              | 10 |

+In the testing phase you might want to adjust the frequency of the cronjob refresh to trigger more frequent uploads from S3.
+E.g. the below changes the already deployed cronjob to run every minute.

+    ```
+    kubectl patch cronjob -n cfmapserver cfmapserver-cronjob -p '{"spec":{"schedule": "* * * * *"}}'
+    ```

+Similarly, one can patch other resources in the already running deployment.

 ## Customizing the initialization script